Inpatient Adult Behavioral Health Hospital

 There is a Nurse Practitioner/Physician’s Assistant available to provide medical care in the a.m. and by pager.

-What is the youngest age that is able to be admitted to the Inpatient Behavioral Health Hospital?
+What is the youngest age that can be admitted to the Inpatient Behavioral Health Hospital?

-The Adult Inpatient Behavioral Health Hospital is certified by the State of Wisconsin to accept individuals with appropriate conditions as young as age 13, however NCHC's policy is that the Adult Hospital admits patients 18 and older to the Adult Inpatient Hospital.
-Younger individuals when appropriate may be considered for admission to the Youth Crisis Services and Youth Behavioral Health Hospital.
+NCHC admits patients 18 and older to the Adult Inpatient Hospital.
+Younger individuals when appropriate may be considered for admission to the Youth Crisis Stabilization Facility or the Youth Behavioral Health Hospital.

 Is information about my loved one kept private and confidential?

 Patients and staff are required to maintain confidentiality at all times.
 The information contained in your medical record is confidential.
-It is a legal requirement that North Central Health Care receive specific authorization prior to releasing this information.
+It is a legal requirement that North Central Health Care receive specific authorization before releasing this information.
 Authorization may be granted by completing a Release of Information form (ROI).

 Could I or my loved one be arrested for aggressive behavior?